Dharma23012432/EXPERIMENT-08-CONFIGURING-THE-APPLICATION-SERVER-FOR-DATA-VISUALIZATION/README.md

-# EXPERIMENT8 : CONFIGURING THE APPLICATION SERVER FOR DATA VISUALIZATION
+# EXPERIMENT 8 : CONFIGURING THE APPLICATION SERVER FOR DATA VISUALIZATION
 ## AIM : To  configure  the Application server and visualize the data on the dashboard
 ## Components required: Iot application server
 ## Theory :